ZaninDavide/patatrack/manual.typ

  - `stroke`: curve's stroke,
  - `pitch`: distance between rings,
  - `n`: number of rings,
- - `pad`: minimum amount of space between the start and end points of the curve which must be occupied, on each side, by a linear segment,
+ - `pad`: minimum amount of space between at start and at the end of the curve which must be occupied, on each side, by a linear segment,
  - `radius`: radius of the rings,
  - `curliness`: how much the rings are visible (either a `ratio` or `none` to indicate that a zig-zag pattern should be used instead of the default coil-like shape),